What Do You Want to Learn Today?

 How did you fund this project?

-Have you read the book Eat, Pray, Love?
+Have you read Eat, Pray, Love?

-Can I subscribe to your blog?
+Can I subscribe to your blog or email updates?

 What if my question wasn’t frequent enough to be answered here?

-Congratulate yourself on your originality and email me.
+Email me!
 I’d be happy to answer what inquiring minds want to know.

 Hi, I posted earlier on your middle school dance post, but I should have read this page first, it answered a lot of my questions!